What's the cure for unplanned maintenance?

 There are a number of questions you should ask yourself to determine the work that needs to be done to get everyone on the same page when it comes to solutions:

-Is your workforce open to changes in process?
+• Is your workforce open to changes in the process?

 When we talk about guiding principles, we’re referring to the beliefs that are in place and inform your processes.
 For some organizations, this means establishing a separate mission and vision statement for your reliability strategy.
 For others, it means instituting a mindset like “no work order, no work”, where it becomes ingrained in the mind of every employee that every small fix, repair, or check must have an accompanying work order.

-If you can’t tell each employee that will be using a CMMS why they’ll benefit from it, they won’t see the benefit either.
-While a CMMS makes completing work orders and logging information in the field much easier than a pen and paper or Excel-based system, people need to see proof of that before they bother learning a new way.
+If you can’t tell each employee who will be using a CMMS why they’ll benefit from it, they won’t see the benefit either.
+While a CMMS makes completing work orders and logging information in the field much easier than a pen-and-paper or Excel-based system, people need to see proof of that before they bother learning a new way.
 Make sure you do your research on exactly why maintenance software will make things better for everyone, and be prepared with reasons that are pertinent to each job title that will have access to the system.

 Get a nine-step plan for modernizing maintenance